 The Fear Factor

 As I was writing this post, I tried to remember all the questions and comments I heard from people I have met when I brought up my solo trips.
 The most common is probably “Aren’t you scared?” (or the variant “Is it really safe?”).
 Obviously, there are places that are not ideal for a female traveling alone.
-I think the most essential part of travel safety remains in the way we travel, in how we are – or not – truly exposed to danger.
+I think the essential part of travel safety remains in the way we travel, in how we are – or not – truly exposed to danger.
 Is a country’s criminality really directed towards tourists or are the crimes mostly committed against locals…?

-I have safely traveled to El Salvador, a country that has the second highest intentional homicide rate in the world.
-I have been to Guatemala, which is also part of the top 10 and I am convinced that I was safe there and that I could safely return to both countries, where crimes are mostly committed by locals, against locals.
-On the other hand, I feel Pakistan would be a safe travel option for me at the moment… yet Pakistan’s murder rate is similar to Argentina, a country that doesn’t exactly come to mind when you think of unsafe places!
+I have safely traveled to El Salvador, a country that has the second-highest intentional homicide rate in the world.
+I have been to Guatemala, also part of the top 10.
+Still convinced that I was safe there and that I could safely return to both countries.
+Why?
+Because crimes are mostly committed by locals, against locals.
+On the other hand, I feel Pakistan wouldn’t be a safe travel option for me at the moment… Yet Pakistan’s murder rate is similar to Argentina, a country that doesn’t exactly come to mind when you think of unsafe places!

 It’s true that it can be unsafe to walk alone in the streets of a foreign city at night;